zslajchrt/zslajchrt.github.io/_posts/2015-07-28-developing-protean-applications.md

 Having a company, which serves millions of users and is still on the rise, is a dream of many.
 Moreover, if the company develops a software product, which is used world-wide, most likely it is getting a gift in the form of the personal details of its users or their activity.
-Sooner or later the company's managers will inevitably ask themselves:
-How they can utilize the large amount of data they have been receiving from their customers for years.
+Sooner or later the company's managers will inevitably ask themselves, how they can utilize the large amount of data they have been receiving from their customers for years.
 There must be something of extraordinary importance in the data, *unfortunately they do not know what it is*.